elixir-ecto/ecto/guides/howtos/Multi tenancy with foreign keys.md

 Therefore, some applications may prefer a cheaper mechanism for multi tenancy, by relying on foreign keys.
 The idea here is that most - if not all - resources in the system belong to a tenant.
 The tenant is typically an organization or a user and all resources have an `org_id` (or `user_id`) foreign key pointing directly to it.

-In this guide, we will show how to leverage Ecto constructs to guarantee that all queries in your application are properly scoped to a chosen `org_id`.
+In this guide, we will show how to leverage Ecto constructs to guarantee that all Ecto queries in your application are properly scoped to a chosen `org_id`.

 ## Adding org_id to read operations